 Back to the subject at hand, though.
 I contacted Dr. Stephanie Seneff after hearing her speak on Nutrition and Metabolism at the Wise Traditions conference last year.
 Dr. Seneff is a Senior Research Scientist at the MIT Computer Science and Artificial Intelligence Laboratory.
 She holds a B.S. degree in Biophysics, M.S. and E.E. degrees in Electrical Engineering, and a Ph.D in Electrical Engineering and Computer Science, all from MIT.

-Anyway, during her presentation Micah and I were in a rather rowdy toddler room with the sound piped in, but I thought I heard her say that Vitamin D3 supplements may not offer the same benefits of Vitamin D created from sun exposure.
+Anyway, during her presentation Micah and I were in a rather rowdy toddler room with the sound piped in, but I thought I heard her say that Vitamin D3 supplements may have all of the same benefits associated with sunlight.
 But she couldn’t have said that, right?
 Vitamin D supplements are sunshine in a bottle!

 Dr. Seneff recently confirmed via email that she doesn’t believe Vitamin D supplements convey the same benefits as sun exposure.
 According to her, it’s what happens right before our bodies make vitamin D that makes all the difference: the oxidation of cholesterol and sulfur on our skin.
 (Before we jump in, please keep in mind that I am not a doctor or a nutritionist and this site does not provide medical advice.
 Please see my full disclaimer here.
 Okay, back to the post!)